 Specters of the Red Woodstock

 Description: Commissioned as part of the Wende Museum’s former East German guardhouse project, Specters of the Red Woodstock examines the surveillance of the International Youth Festivals, large-scale gatherings of artists, writers, and political activists, held in the former German Democratic Republic (GDR) in 1951 and 1973.
-Among the attendees were activist Angela Davis, novelist Pablo Neruda, poet Nâzım Hikmet, and Palestine Liberation Organization whose presences signaled broader solidarities among anti-imperialist cultural movements.
-Drawing on recently declassified documents from the CIA’s Historical Collections, the project traces the surveillance trail that followed delegates to the 1951 and 1973 festivals.
-For instance, after the 1951 festival, members of the Communist Party of Turkey (TKP) who attended the festival were identified, arrested, tortured, and imprisoned; by the end of that year, the TKP had effectively collapsed under the weight of state repression.
-Similarly, the Chilean delegation, which participated in the 1973 festival, witnessed their ranks dismantled following the CIA-backed coup in Chile just weeks after their return.
-Specters of the Red Woodstock treats state archives not only as repositories of historical fact, but as terrain where silence, redaction, and absence hold space.
+Among the attendees were activist Angela Davis, novelist Pablo Neruda, poet Nâzım Hikmet, and representatives of the Palestine Liberation Organization, whose presence signaled broader solidarities among anti-imperialist cultural movements.
+Drawing on recently declassified documents from the CIA’s Historical Collections, the work traces the surveillance trails that followed delegates to the 1951 and 1973 festivals.
+Specters of the Red Woodstock approaches state archives not as neutral repositories, but as sites structured by power where silence, redaction, and absence actively shape the historical record.

 The sound component of this installation incorporates recordings of speeches by Angela Davis, Nâzım Hikmet, Yasser Arafat, and Pablo Neruda delivered at the International Youth Festivals.
 Composition and mixing by Emir West.